Skip to main content

 Check if the SDK is initialized

-At some point, you might want to check if the SDK is initialized before doing anything else.
+At some point, you will need to check if the SDK is initialized before doing anything else.

 Kotlin